NameMC/sniper/README.md

 ```sh
 I want the name "Dog" but it won't let me have it!
 ```
 This is a name *sniper*, not name *getter*.
 What I mean is the program attempts to claim *dropping* usernames which can be found on [NameMC](https://namemc.com/minecraft-names) or if you like 3-character names specifically, on [3NAME](https://3name.xyz/list).
+You cannot claim already taken names.